Touring Park Facilities

 Adventure and Fairy Trail

 Studfold really does have magic hidden in its woods.
 Imagine holidaying in amongst the fairy folk and learning all their secrets!
-Our fun and mysterious Adventure and Fairy Trail is for the young and young at heart, with surprises and so much to see and enjoy, especially from Saturday 23rd May, when lots more fairies come to stay for the special Studfold Fairy and Pixie Adventure event!
+Our fun and mysterious Adventure and Fairy Trail is for the young and young at heart, with surprises and so much to see and enjoy, especially when lots more fairies come to stay for the special Studfold Fairy and Pixie Adventure event!
+Please book the Adventure and Fairy Trail in advance by clicking on the 'Book Trail' button at the top of this page.

 There are many lovely, circular walks that start from and return to Studfold, situated right on the Nidderdale Way.
 Talk to us at Reception and we’ll point you in the right direction.
 Whether you’d like a few miles for your family with young children, or are up for a more serious ten miles-plus, Studfold is a great base for walkers of all abilities.